 SportsAid helps the next generation of British sports stars by giving them financial support and recognition during the critical early stages of their careers.

-Sign up now to secure one of our 10 guaranteed SportsAid places in the 2017 Vitality London 10,000.
+Sign up now to secure one of our limited SportsAid places in the 2018 Vitality London 10,000.
 The Vitality London 10,000 is known as one of the best road races in the UK for its distance.
 The race starts on The Mall and the course takes in several famous landmarks and finishes in front of Buckingham Palace.

 Take on one of the toughest and most rewarding fundraising challenges going.
 In 2018 join SportsAid's fundraising team at one of several Tough Mudder events around the UK.